grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 </figure>

-As the sound of the river begins to fade, there's a bench, and a fence, and by goodness it's the most Redstarty place you've ever seen in your life .
+As the sound of the river begins to fade, there's a bench, and a fence, and by goodness it's the most Redstarty place you've ever seen in your life.
 Tellingly, though, no sign of Redstart is seen on either occasion.
 There is an ideal bench for a sit down and a snack (already? -Ed), though.

-The path turns a corner at this point and pivots away from the river entirely .
+The path turns a corner at this point and pivots away from the river entirely.
 We're now in rich Oak woodland.
-We found it full of Song Thrush, Wren , Nuthatch and Treecreeper, but also convenient for a shifty wee.
+We found it full of Song Thrush, Wren, Nuthatch and Treecreeper.

 <figure class="figure">
     <img